ILR VISA UK

 3. Evisa (Electronic Immigration Status)

-If you have been granted immigration status digitally, include screenshots or printouts of your UKVI account showing your eVisa or immigration status.
-This applies to those who entered the UK or extended their visa under the new digital immigration system.
+If you have a digital immigration status, include screenshots or printouts from your UKVI account If you have a digital immigration status include screenshots or printouts from your UKVI account that show your eVisa or immigration status.
+This is relevant for those who entered the UK or extended their visa digitally.

 4. Proof of Continuous Residence in the UK

-To meet the residency requirement, you must provide evidence demonstrating that you have lived in the UK continuously for the qualifying period (typically 5 years).
-Acceptable documents include:
+You need to show evidence that you have lived in the UK continuously for the qualifying period (usually 5 years).
+Acceptable documents are:

 • Utility bills (gas, electricity, water)